Infineon/mtb-example-fx2g3-jtag/README.md

 1. During USB device enumeration, the host requests for descriptors that are already registered with the USBD layer during the initialization phase

-2. Host sends the `SET_CONFIGURATION` and `SET_INTERFACE` commands to activate the required function in the device
+2. The host sends the `SET_CONFIGURATION` and `SET_INTERFACE` commands to activate the required function in the device

 3. After the `SET_CONFIGURATION` and `SET_INTERFACE` commands, the application task takes control and enables the endpoints for data transfer